 The coursework assignment brief will be set by OCR yearly focussing on each learnt area of study.
-Student will have to complete each piece between 10-14 hours of class time.
+Students will have between 10-14 hours of class time to complete each piece.
 The tasks will be marked by the teacher and moderated externally by the exam board.